Krishna Temple, Islamabad: Controversy

 On 8 June, the Islamabad High Court disposed all petitions against the construction of the temple and ordered that the construction can continue the after the building plan was approved by the CDA.
 An Intra Court Appeal (ICA) was filed challenging this decision of the Islamabad High Court and Court decided to take the Intra Court Appeal.
 Later the Court dismissed the Intra Court Appeal.
-On June 8, first public protest supporting the construction of temple was held in Islamabad.
-On July 10, another protest was held outside the UN Headquarters in Geneva.
+On 8 June, first public protest supporting the construction of temple was held in Islamabad.
+On 10 July, another protest was held outside the UN Headquarters in Geneva.
 Protest also happened in Nepal outside the Pakistan Embassy.
 The United Kingdom government also expressed their displeasure over the opposition of the Temple construction.
 In June, the Ministry of Religious Affairs asked advise from the Council of Islamic Ideology on the temple construction and whether the government can grant money for the temple construction.
 On 28 October 2020, the Council of Islamic Ideology (CII) ruled that the construction of temple is not against the constitutional and the Sharia.
 The CII stated that the Hindu community in Islamabad have the right to have a place where they can perform last rites of the deceased according to religious instructions like all other religious groups in the country.
 However, the CII didn't supported the govt funding for construction of temple but it recommended two solutions for funding.
 One suggestion was that the government could create a block fund and hand the amount to the minority community.
 Another was to amend the Act of the Evacuee Trust Property Board to meet the finances expenses to execute religious activities.
 On 21 December 2020, the CDA gave permission for the construction of a boundary wall around the temple and cremation site.

+In 2025, the Pakistan’s state minister for religious affairs Kheal Das Kohistani, pledged to raise the issue of the temple construction with the Ministry of Interior and the Capital Development Authority.